PawelPleskaczynski/go-pt/README.md

 # go-pt

 This project is a Monte Carlo path tracer written in Golang that runs on CPU.

 ![angel](https://i.imgur.com/HOBWasb.png)

 ## Features
 ### Implemented
 - Parallel processing on multiple CPU cores
-- BVH trees for optimized ray-triangle intersection tests
+- BVH trees for accelerating intersection tests
 - Positionable camera with adjustable field of view and aperture
 - Materials:
     - BSDF material with adjustable properties: